 Addressing Individual Student Needs

-Students who participate in ACE Support Programmes are those students who may be at risk of not achieving major learning outcomes or who are deemed as requiring a Tier 2 teaching approach.
+Students who participate in ACE Support Programs are those students who may be at risk of not achieving major learning outcomes or who are deemed as requiring a Tier 2 teaching approach.

-The ACE Support Programmes are underpinned by the following philosophy:
+The ACE Support Programs are underpinned by the following philosophy: